Whitney Houston: I Wanna Dance with Somebody: Production

 On April 22, 2020, Stella Meghie was set to direct a Whitney Houston biopic, titled I Wanna Dance with Somebody, with Anthony McCarten attached to pen the screenplay and produce the film along with Clive Davis, Pat Houston, Larry Mestel, Denis O'Sullivan and Jeff Kalligheri.
 McCarten, who self-financed an option for Houston's life rights, wrote the script on spec, and lined up rights and music.
 On August 4, 2020, TriStar Pictures acquired the film.
 On September 1, 2021, Kasi Lemmons took over directing duties from Meghie who eventually served as an executive producer.

 On December 15, 2020, Naomi Ackie was set to portray Houston.
 In September 2021, Ashton Sanders was cast as Bobby Brown, Houston's husband of fifteen years.
 The same month, Stanley Tucci was cast as Clive Davis.
 In October 2021, Clarke Peters and Tamara Tunie were cast in the film, and Nafessa Williams was cast as Robyn Crawford, replacing Moses Ingram.
+Williams previously played another character in a 2015 television film entitled Whitney.

-The film was expected to begin principal photography on August 9, 2021, in Newark, New Jersey and Boston, Massachusetts, according to one source.
+The film was expected to begin principal photography on August 9, 2021, in Newark, New Jersey, and Boston, Massachusetts, according to one source.
 In August 2021, Compelling Pictures was in pre-production on the film at Marina Studios in Boston.
 In October and November, scenes were shot in Arlington, Massachusetts, as well as at Worcester Regional Airport, Wang Theater, Cutler Majestic Theatre and Gillette Stadium.

-Soundtrack
+Music

 The soundtrack was released by RCA Records on December 16, 2022.
 It includes two hours of remixed and original versions of Houston's songs, with guest features by BeBe Winans, Clean Bandit, Kygo, Lucky Daye, SG Lewis, Samaria, Jax Jones, Leikeli47, P2J, Oxlade, and Pheelz.
+Ackie lip-synched to Houston's songs, though she does her own singing in a few early scenes.

 Release

 The film had its world premiere at the AMC Lincoln Square in New York City in December 13, 2022, and was released theatrically on December 23, 2022 by Sony Pictures Releasing.

 The film was released for VOD on February 7, 2023, followed by a Blu-ray and DVD release on February 28, 2023.

+The film was confirmed to begin streaming on Netflix US in April 2023, though it had started in India in February of that year, and as late as September 2025 for other regions of the world.